hadley/adv-r/Rcpp.md

 * vectorised operations: ifelse, sapply
 * lazy functions: any, all

+More details are available in the [Rcpp syntactic sugar](http://dirk.eddelbuettel.com/code/rcpp/Rcpp-sugar.pdf) vignette.

 ## Building

 Prerequisites: R development environment (which you need for package building any).
 C++ compiler (e.g. g++).